Spice company to spend $500,000 in Trump impeachment push

 Wisconsin-based Penzeys Spices spent nearly $100,000 on Facebook ads last week calling for Trump’s impeachment, making it one of the largest social media spenders on impeachment to date.

-And the Milwaukee Journal Sentinel reported Tuesday that the company has raised another $415,000 it plans to spend on Facebook posts encouraging the impeachment of Trump and was still raising more money through an unusual promotion.
+And the Milwaukee Journal Sentinel reported Tuesday that the company plans to spend another $397,000 on Facebook posts encouraging the impeachment of Trump.

-Penzeys already spent nearly $96,000 on ads supporting impeachment between Oct.
+Facebook says Penzeys already spent nearly $96,000 on ads supporting impeachment between Oct.
 4 and Oct.
 10.

 Penzeys CEO Bill Penzey tells the Journal Sentinel the attention his unusual stance is attracting will boost his company’s brand and lead to increased sales.